guillaumearm/handle-io/README.md

 As you can see in the example below, you can try/catch any errors:

-- inside handler:
+- inside a handler:
   - thrown error
-- inside io:
+- inside an io function:
   - thrown error
   - unhandled promise rejection